& PLANT NUTRIENTS

 basics of fertilizer it will become rather simple.
 Therefore, this

-webpage is to share our knowledge (both remembered and *forgotten) about
+webpage is to share my knowledge (both remembered and already * forgotten

-university notebooks to compile this plant nutrient information
+university notebooks from my agronomy and horticulture classes to compile this plant nutrient information

 N, P, K